Marykate O'Neil

-Marykate O'Neil (born 1968) is an American indiepop singer-songwriter, currently based in New York City.
-She is known for her quirky, literate pop sensibilities.
-She released her fourth solo effort, Underground (Nettwerk/71 Recordings), on February 3, 2009, following 2002's self-titled album (which made it onto CMJ's 'Best of 2002' list), 2006’s 1-800-Bankrupt, and 2008’s mkULTRA EP.
-Her work has previously been hailed by critics as "witty, angsty goodness", and "pure magic".
+Marykate O'Neil (born 1968) is an American indiepop singer-songwriter and visual artist from Massachusetts, currently based in New York City.
+Known for her quirky, literate pop sensibilities, she has released four solo albums and several singles to critical acclaim.
+Her work has been hailed as "witty, angsty goodness", and "pure magic".

-Biography
+Early life

+Born in Hudson, Massachusetts in 1968, O'Neil began singing in school assemblies as a shy fourth-grader at Forest Avenue Elementary School in Hudson.
+She was elected president of her senior class at Hudson High, where she performed in school plays and musicals.
+She earned a bachelor's degree in 1990 from Boston University as a dual major in philosophy and psychology, and completed a Juris Doctor in 1994 at the University of Connecticut.

+Career

-While attending Boston University, O'Neil ended up singing and playing guitar in the indie-pop outfit piewackit.
-Though the band had a deal with I.R.S.
-Records and was pulling off shows with Ida, Mary Lou Lord, Juliana Hatfield, Lois, and Elliott Smith, things fell apart, and O'Neil moved to New York City.
+O'Neil began singing and playing guitar in the indie-pop outfit piewackit while she was attending college in Boston.
+Although the band had a deal with I.R.S.
+Records and was playing shows with Ida, Mary Lou Lord, Juliana Hatfield, Lois, and Elliott Smith, piewackit fell apart, and O'Neil moved to New York City in 1997.